aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ### Loss

-The VQVAE loss is composed of three components, which each have their own interpretation and effect.
-The first term is the codebook loss, which uses the l2 error to move the embedding vectors towards the encoder inputs.
-The second term is commitment loss.
+The VQVAE loss is composed of three components, which each have their own interpretation and effect [1].
+The first term is the reconstruction loss, which optimises the decoder and the encoder and measures the fidelity of codebook reconstructions.
+The second term is the codebook loss, which uses the l2 error to move the embedding vectors towards the encoder outputs.
+The final term is commitment loss.
 By pushing the encoder to commit to an embedding, it is used to ensure that the volume of the embedding space does not grow arbitrarily.

+$$ L_{VQVAE} = \log p(x | z_q(x)) + \lvert \text{sg}[z_e(x)] - e\rvert_2^2 + \beta \lvert z_e(x) - \text{sg}[e] \rvert_2^2$$

+*Equation: Full loss term for the VQVAE. sg indicates the stop-gradient operator, which functions to constrain its operand to be a non-updated constant.
+Absolute value bars indicate Euclidian norm.*

 In terms of measuring reconstruction fidelity, the Structural Similarity Index (SSIM) was used.
 This is a framework for assessing the similarity and visibility of differences between a 'distorted' image and a reference image, based on the degradation of or change in structural information [3].
 It holds a benefit over other metrics as it takes texture and structural information into account, and incorporates perceptual phenomena such as luminance and contrast [3].
 In the case of this project, the SSIM is measured in reference to the original uncompressed/unedited HipMRI image.

 ### Optimiser, and optimisation process

-Optimisation process utilises the Straight Through Estimator trick.
-As the latent space is discretised, this step is required to allow differentiability and so that the gradient backpropagations may pass through the non-differentiable vector-quantised component.
+The optimisation process utilises the Straight Through Estimator trick [4].
+As the latent space is discretised, gradients are not well-defined and so the backpropagation of gradients may fail.
+This step is required to allow backpropagation, by allowing the gradients to pass directly from the decoder input to the encoder output, skipping the non-differentiable vector-quantised component.

-###
+The optimiser of choice was the Adaptive Moment Estimator (Adam) [5] for both the VQVAE and PixelCNN, due to its computational efficiency and favourable performance.
+It combines an adaptive learning rate with momentum.

 ## Data & Preprocessing

-Data are of HipMRI images of the male pelvis, available in Nifti file format [4].
-They were acquired through a MRI-alone radiation therapy study conducted at the Calvary Mater Newcastle Hospital over 2014 [5].
+Data are of HipMRI images of the male pelvis, available in Nifti file format [6].
+They were acquired through a MRI-alone radiation therapy study conducted at the Calvary Mater Newcastle Hospital over 2014 [7].
 In this project, normalisation was performed by standardising each image such that each pixel value falls in [0,1].
 It was decided to not standardise each image to a mean of 0 and standard deviation of 1, because upon inspection, the pixel values for each image clearly did not appear normally distributed (on the contrary, they appeared quite non-normal and skewed to the right).
 This standardisation was carried out on a global basis (using the global max value for standardisation) rather than on a per-image basis.
 This is because upon inspection, there was a large degree of variation between pixel max values for each image.
-Additionally, the standardisation was conducted separately across each split of data (train/test/validate), so as to ensure that scaling parameters such as min/max are not mixed between training and test sets (and therefore, to minimise data leakage [6]).
+Additionally, the standardisation was conducted separately across each split of data (train/test/validate), so as to ensure that scaling parameters such as min/max are not mixed between training and test sets (and therefore, to minimise data leakage [8]).

 The train/test/validate split was as follows:
 *Table 3*: